RoutingK-it/rk-portal/README.md

 ## Authors
-Please see [AUTHORS](https://github.com/RoutingK-it/rk-portal/AUTHORS) for details.
+Please see [AUTHORS](https://github.com/RoutingK-it/rk-portal/blob/main/AUTHORS) for details.

 ## Acknowledgements
-Thanks for these awesome resources that were used during the development of the Bird2 Toolkit:
+Thanks for these awesome resources that were used during the development of RoutingK.it:
 - <add external projects>